GateNLP/gateplugin-LearningFramework/LF_TrainTopicModel.md

 * -s (integer, default: 0 which uses the clock) - random seed to use for the gibbs sampler
 * -a (float, default: 1.0) - alpha prior of the underlying dirichlet (NEED TO CHECK if sum `alpha_k` or single one).
 Higher values allow for more topics per document.
 * -b (float, default: 0.01) - beta parameter for topic-word smoothing.
 Higher values allow for more corpus words per topic.

+If the `applyAfterTraining` parameter is `true` and all conditions for application to run are met, then after training the model, the topic distributions are applied to each document.
+This is done by adding features to the instance annotations as specified throught the `instanceType` parameter or by using instead any "Document" annotation in the default set, or if none is found, adding one that spans the whole GATE document.
+The following features are added:
+* `LF_MBTopicsLDA_MLTopic_train`: integer, most prominent/likely topic for this document
+* `LF_MBTopicsLDA_MLTopicProb_train`: float, the probability of the most likely topic for this document
+* `LF_MBTopicsLDA_TopicDist_train`: a list of as many float values as there are topics, representing the probabilities for each of the topics in the document.
+Note that the values of these features can differ from what would be the result of applying the model using the `LF_ApplyTopicModel` PR, because the latter is the result of a new iteration of Gibbs sampling.

 In addition to the annotations and features in the annotations created by the PR, the following files are written to the data directory: